 The Zodiac comes from director Alexander Bulkley, who had previously only made the short film Suspects in the Murder of Miss May (1999).
-Subsequent to The Zodiac, Bulkley has worked as a producer on quirky independent animated shows like Moral Orel (2005-8), Robot Chicken (2005– ) and Titan Maximum (2009) and Bojack Horseman (2014-20), as well as Guillermo Del Toro’s Pinocchio (2022).
+Subsequent to The Zodiac, Bulkley has worked as a producer on quirky independent animated shows like Moral Orel (2005-8), Robot Chicken (2005– ), Titan Maximum (2009) and Bojack Horseman (2014-20), as well as Guillermo Del Toro’s Pinocchio (2022).

 It is not known if Alexander Bulkley put The Zodiac together quickly in an effort to steal the lead on David Fincher’s more high profile production, which had been announced for several years.
 (The two films ever share cast members in the person of Philip Baker Hall).
 At best, The Zodiac acts as a primer for revision of the basic facts of the case in anticipation of Fincher’s Zodiac.
 You certainly have to complement Alexander Bulkley and his brother Kelly for having researched the Zodiac case and in replicating the details and crime scenes with a degree of detail that approaches David Fincher’s obsessive fanaticism.
 We even see The Zodiac in a theatre watching The Most Dangerous Game (1932) at one point.